The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Vice Admiral Barrett and his wife, Jenny, have two daughters.

-John is the Managing Partner of Felix, a Not-for-profit company providing specialist decision support services to the Australian Defence community.
+John is the owner and Managing Director of Felix, an independent company providing specialist capability development and operational analysis services to Defence since 2017.
 He is the Publisher of the Australian Defence Business Review (ADBR), an independent platform established to enable communication across Defence, industry, academia, and Government.
 He was previously a business development and strategy executive with Raytheon Australia specialising in air combat integration, electronic warfare, advanced weapons systems, test and training ranges, and integrated air and missile defence.

 John retired from the Royal Air Force as a Group Captain in 2010 having served 24 years in a number flying, staff and senior command roles.
 His operational experience on F4 Phantom and Tornado F3 aircraft included Cold War Europe, the South Atlantic, the Balkans, and the Middle East.
 He commanded the United Kingdom’s largest Permanent Joint Operating Base at RAF Akrotiri in Cyprus between 2005 and 2008 enabling the airbridge into Iraq and Afghanistan, and supporting strategic ISR operations in the eastern Mediterranean.
 He attended the United States Marine Corps Weapons and Tactics Instructor Course and the Australian Advanced Command and Staff Course.